 We provide rebates to agency companies based on cumulative annual advertising and service volume or surrounding occasional activities.
 We estimate our obligations under such agreements based on an evaluation of the likelihood of the agency companies' achievement of the advertising and service volume targets, giving consideration to the actual activity during the incentive period and, as appropriate, evaluation of the agency companies' purchase trends and history.

-We also provide cash incentives to automakers and dealers who participated in various incentive programs on our online transaction platform.
-The cash incentives are accounted for as a reduction of revenue in accordance with ASC 605-50, Revenue Recognition: Customer Payments and Incentives.
-Estimated rebates and cash incentives are recorded as a reduction of revenues in the period revenues are recognized in our consolidated financial statements.
-We have estimated and recorded rebates and cash incentives to agency companies, dealers and automakers cumulatively amounting to RMB153.4 million, RMB231.1 million and RMB395.2 million (US\$63.7 million) for 2012, 2013 and 2014, respectively.
+We also provide cash incentives to automakers and automobile dealers who participated in various incentive programs on our online transaction platform.
+The cash incentives are accounted for as a reduction of revenue in accordance with ASC 605-50, "Revenue Recognition: Customer Payments and Incentives".

+Therefore, rebates and cash incentives are recorded as a reduction of revenue in the period revenue is recognized in the consolidated financial statements.
+We have estimated and recorded rebates and cash incentives to agency companies, dealers and automakers cumulatively amounting to RMB231.1 million, RMB395.2 million and RMB578.5 million (US\$89.3 million) for 2013, 2014 and 2015, respectively.